Google faces $25.4 billion damages claims in UK, Dutch courts over adtech practices

 By Foo Yun Chee

-BRUSSELS (Reuters) -Alphabet unit Google faces damages claims for up to 25 billion euros ($25.4 billion) over its digital advertising practices in two suits filed in British and Dutch courts on Tuesday by a law firm on behalf of publishers.
+BRUSSELS (Reuters) - Alphabet unit Google will face damages claims for up to 25 billion euros ($25.4 billion) over its digital advertising practices in two suits to be filed in British and Dutch courts in the coming weeks by a law firm on behalf of publishers.

 Google's adtech has recently drawn scrutiny from antitrust regulators following complaints from publishers.